mikecokina/skvo/docs/source/index.rst

 Finally, there is a one more metrics puting together all previous with related metadata in MySQL database.
-Used metric is **<target_uid>.<bandpass_uid>.oid.photometry.<version>** and all values stored in this metric are just the same ``observation_id`` from database working as a foreign key for relation database.
+Used metric is **<target_uid>.<bandpass_uid>.oid.photometry.<version>** and all values stored in this metric are just the same ``observation_id`` from database.
+This value is latter used as a foreign key for relation database.

 Upload data flow